Calling all outer space lovers!

-Be forewarned – there are far more French language shows than English ones, so plan accordingly!
+Be forewarned – there are far more French language shows than English ones, so plan accordingly.
 There is a full schedule posted up on the website.
-We gave ourselves a full hour before the first show began and once we arrived, there were only two tickets left for the English speaking shows!
-So, you might want to grab your tickets early and in advance as we totally lucked out!
+We gave ourselves a full hour before the first show began and once we arrived, there were only two tickets left for the English speaking shows.
+So, you might want to grab your tickets early and in advance as we totally lucked out.

 This immersive show, specially designed by Michel Lemieux and Victor Pilon, an internationally acclaimed artistic duo, will take visitors on a moving journey through the splendours and power of space, set to the entrancing symphonic music of Philip Glass.
 From the infinitely small to the infinitely large, a cosmic poem on the link between humankind and the Universe.

-With the guidance of a skilled “astronomy interpreter” (as described by the website), we were shown a view of all the stars that were visible in the night sky.
+With the guidance of a skilled astronomy interpreter, we were shown a glimpse of all the stars that were visible in the night sky.
 He showed us various constellations and explained how we could locate them in the night sky.
-It was definitely one of the most informative planetarium shows that I’d ever seen!
-Apparently the discussion changes with the seasons, so we could see different stars during various times of the year.
+It was definitely one of the most informative planetarium shows that I’d ever seen.
+The discussion changes with the seasons, so we could see different stars if we returned throughout various times of the year.

 Definitely check out the Rio Tinto Alcan Montreal Planetarium if you get the chance, especially if you’re interested in outer space and the universe.
 It provides a great introduction to learning about outer space with an impressive lights show.

 PIN this image to your Pinterest for future reference.

 You might also like: